 If you feel as though you may be falling behind or have had other obstacles come your way, don’t be afraid to reach out to your instructor or your advisor.
 Instructors want to see you succeed in your studies and often times they will be willing to work with you to identify an appropriate plan to help you successfully complete the course.
 An article from US News and World Report offers similar suggestions to bounce back after falling behind in an online course by contacting the instructor, reaching out to other students, and getting reorganized.

 Contextual factors include influences such as poorly designed courseware, course relevance, problems with technology, lack of interactivity, feelings of isolation, and/or lack of instructor presence.

 While many of these contextual factors may seem out of your control as a student, they are not all out of your control.
 For example, at UVM Continuing and Distance Education, we send out a survey to students within the first few weeks of the class to find out how they are doing and where they might need help.

 Unfortunately, online courses sometimes get a reputation as being isolating with no interactivity.
 But many times students report that their experience has been just the opposite.
-I’ve had faculty tell me how much more they get to know their online students than in a traditional face-to-face class.
+Faculty at UVM often comment that they get to know their online students more than in a traditional face-to-face class.
 There is also strong evidence that shows a correlation between student-instructor interaction and student satisfaction and persistence.

 Most online courses require some type of regular, asynchronous interaction between your classmates and your instructor.
 This may be posting to a course blog, online discussion board, or collaborating in a wiki space.
 We highly recommend that you fully engage in these course activities because it will make your online learning experience much richer.
 It is these types of interaction that can reduce what is called ‘transactional distance’ and increase your satisfaction with the course.